munificent/game-programming-patterns/book/update-method.markdown

 objects from the game.

 For example, say a skeleton guard drops an item when slain.
-With a new object, you can usually just add it to the end of the list without too much trouble.
+With a new object, you can usually add it to the end of the list without too much trouble.
 You'll keep iterating over that list and eventually get to the new one at the end and update it too.

-But that does mean that the new object gets a chance to act during the frame that it was spawned, before the player has had a chance to even see it.
+But that does mean that the new object gets a chance to act during the frame that it was spawned, before the player has even had a chance to see it.
 If you don't want that to happen, one simple fix is to cache the number of objects in the list at the beginning of the update loop and only update that many before
 stopping: